WuraAderele/HackerRank-SQL-Practice/SQL Intermediate/ReadMe.md

 ### Solution

 To find the median in any dataset,
-* tOrder the values in ascending or descending order
+* Order the values in ascending or descending order
 * Determine the count of all the values.
 If the count is even, find the average of the two middle numvbers.
 If the count is odd, the median is the middle number.

 Implement this in MySQL: